Is the world ending?

-“There came a day when Earth lay dying, for planets also die.” —L. Ron Hubbard, the opening line of When Shadows Fall
+“And then there came a day when Earth lay dying, for planets also die.” —L. Ron Hubbard, the opening line of When Shadows Fall

 Is the world ending with the dying of our planet?
 You may ask why would we take up such a grim topic.